Self-Consistency Training for Density-Functional-Theory Hamiltonian Prediction: Abstract

 \section{Abstract}

-Hamiltonian prediction is a versatile formulation to leverage machine learning for solving molecular science problems.
+Predicting the mean-field Hamiltonian matrix in density functional theory is a fundamental formulation to leverage machine learning for solving molecular science problems.
 Yet, its applicability is limited by insufficient labeled data for training.
-In this work, we highlight that Hamiltonian prediction possesses a self-consistency principle, based on which we propose an exact training method that does not require labeled data.
-This merit addresses the data scarcity difficulty, and distinguishes the task from other property prediction formulations with unique benefits: \itemone~self-consistency training enables the model to be trained on a large amount of unlabeled data, hence substantially enhances generalization; \itemtwo~self-consistency training is more efficient than labeling data with DFT for supervised training, since it is an amortization of DFT calculation over a set of molecular structures.
-We empirically demonstrate the better generalization in data-scarce and out-of-distribution scenarios, and the better efficiency from the amortization.
-These benefits push forward the applicability of Hamiltonian prediction to an ever larger scale.
+In this work, we highlight that Hamiltonian prediction possesses a self-consistency principle, based on which we propose self-consistency training, an exact training method that does not require labeled data.
+It distinguishes the task from predicting other molecular properties by the following benefits: \itemone~it enables the model to be trained on a large amount of unlabeled data, hence addresses the data scarcity challenge and enhances generalization; \itemtwo~it is more efficient than running DFT to generate labels for supervised training, since it amortizes DFT calculation over a set of queries.
+We empirically demonstrate the better generalization in data-scarce and out-of-distribution scenarios, and the better efficiency over DFT labeling.
+These benefits push forward the applicability of Hamiltonian prediction to an ever-larger scale.